Superme2018/api-store/README.md

 ```/api/records?itemsPerPage=50&pageNumber=5```

 * Displays the providers based on itemsPerPage and pageNumber.
-* If not both provided, the default are itemsPerPage = 15 and pageNumber = 1
+* If not both provided, the defaults are itemsPerPage = 15 and pageNumber = 1